vtortola/dawg/README.md

 ## The algorithm

+The basic steps of this implementation are:
  * Build a trie.
  * Do bottom-up DFS generating all the hashes.
  * Remember the longest sibling list for each siblings hash.
  * Sort in descending order the list of longest sibling lists and number the nodes sequentially.
 Enqueue the nodes of these lists.
  * Write in the DAWG the children of the start node (which are indeed the first letters of every word in the source wordlist).
- * Write all the nodes in the queue to the DAWG.
+ * Write all the nodes in the queue to the DAWG using the provided number as array index.

-### What is good?
+### What is good about it?

 It is fast and the compression ratio is very good.

-### What is not good?
+### What is not good about it?

 Relies only in hashing.
 A hash collision would produce an inconsistent DAWG.
-That is why a `Dawg.Verify` method is provided.
+That is why a `Dawg.Verify` method is provided to detect an inconsistent DAWG.

 To go through the DAWG requires to jump back and forward in the array, in order words, a child node may have a smaller array index than a parent, making it more difficult to detect a loop.
-An inconsistent DAWG may fall in a endless loop.
+An inconsistent DAWG may fall into a endless loop.

 # Comparisons